diegotalaveracampos/unique_tic-tac-toe_game/README.md

 ## Main Functions:

--handleClick: Handles player moves, checks for winners, and updates the board.
+- handleClick: Handles player moves, checks for winners, and updates the board.
--minimax: The algorithm used in Hard mode to evaluate the best move for the AI.
+- minimax: The algorithm used in Hard mode to evaluate the best move for the AI.
--calculateWinner: Checks if there is a winner after a move.
+- calculateWinner: Checks if there is a winner after a move.
--renderSquare: Renders individual squares on the board.
+- renderSquare: Renders individual squares on the board.
--toggleAI: Toggles the AI mode and opens the difficulty selection modal.
+- toggleAI: Toggles the AI mode and opens the difficulty selection modal.

 ## Dependencies
 - react: JavaScript library for building user interfaces.